NQCD/AnalyzingIESH/README.md

 to make a reproducible scientific project named
 > AnalyzingIESH

-It is authored by jamesgardner1421.
+It is authored by James Gardner.

 To (locally) reproduce this project, do the following: